ZewoGraveyard/TCPIP/README.md

 License
 -------

-**Currents** is released under the MIT license.
+**TCPIP** is released under the MIT license.
 See LICENSE for details.